 Unfortunately, and despite such vital functions, wetlands are declining the world over.
 According to the Ramsar Global Wetlands Outlook (2018), 35% of the world’s wetlands were lost between 1970-2015, resulting in a staggering loss of 81% of inland wetland species populations.
 The loss rate is rising, driven by human population increase, urbanization, and changes to land and water use and agriculture.
 The remaining wetlands are under serious threat from pollution, unsustainable use, invasive species, disrupted flows from dams, and sediment dumping from deforestation and soil erosion.

-Wetlands International is contributing towards addressing these challenges by implementing “ Wetlands Across Borders” project that involves: undertaking landscape analyzes, participatory wetlands assessments and development of transboundary wetland management plans that simultaneously incentivise stakeholders to conserve the wetlands by promoting sustainable livelihoods.
+Wetlands International is contributing towards addressing these challenges by implementing “ Wetlands Across Borders” project that involves: undertaking landscape analyses, participatory wetlands assessments and development of transboundary wetland management plans that simultaneously incentivize stakeholders to conserve the wetlands by promoting sustainable livelihoods.
 The scope of the project covers the following three transboundary wetlands: Sango Bay – Minziro, Semliki Delta and Sio-Siteko.

 Within Uganda, the wetland landscape is concentrated in the Kyotera and Kakuuto Counties in Kyotera District.
 It is part of the Sango Bay Musambwa Island – Kagera Wetland System (SAMUKA) Ramsar site established in Uganda in 2006.
 In Tanzania, the bulk of the area lies within Missenyi District, with smaller portions in Bukoba Rural and Bukoba Urban Districts.
 Here, the south-western boundary encompasses the Minziro Forest Reserve.
 Established in 2016 by the Tanzania Forest Service, this Reserve is rare in the region as it represents an ‘outlier’ of a forest habitat type otherwise found in central and western Africa.
 As such, it holds quite a unique combination of species for the country.